macp3o/linux-tweaks/README.md

 * Apply preferrably immediately after a fresh install.

-For RHEL-based desktop/laptop systems, the customizations require some adjustments.
+For RHEL-based desktop/laptop systems, the customizations require manual adjustments.

 Most of the tweaks can be applied successfully at a later time however, but no attempt is made to preserve any potential user changes.